How do I sponsor a migrant worker?

 If you don not have enough certificates of sponsorship

 Every year you are allocated a number of certificates of sponsorship which you can assign to migrants.
 You cannot assign certificates if you have used up this allocation.

 If you think your allocation is too low, or if you reach or are approaching the end of your allocation, you can ask us to increase it.
 The Annual allocation of certificates of sponsorship page explains how to do this.

 Do it online

-This term is applied to a sponsor under the points-based system for coming to the United Kingdom to work, train or study.
-It is the rating awarded by us when a sponsor joins the register of sponsors.
-A B rating is a transitional rating for a sponsor who is under a sponsorship action plan.
+This term is applied to a sponsor licensed under the points-based system to bring migrants to the United Kingdom to work.
+A B-rating can be awarded by us when a sponsor joins the register of sponsors.
+Existing sponsors can also be downgraded to a B-Rating if they have been found to be non-compliant with the their sponsor duties.
+A B-rated sponsor will be subject to a sponsorship action plan.

 A non-visa national is a national or citizen of any country that is NOT listed in Appendix 1 of the immigration rules (nationals of countries listed in Appendix 1 are visa nationals).
 A non-visa national does not need a visa to come to the United Kingdom for less than six months, unless it is a requirement of the immigration category under which they are entering.
 A non-visa national coming to the United Kingdom for more than six months will need a visa.

 This is the process an employer must follow before employing a person who is not a permanent resident of the United Kingdom if he/she is first required to show that no resident worker could be found to take a job.